Signature of glassy dynamics in dynamic modes decompositions

-\textbf{Discussion.} Leveraging a key feature in the Koopman spectrum (the presence or absence of a spectral gap), the dynamic mode decomposition and pseudospectral estimates can be utilized to provide a data-driven method for identifying the algebraic dynamical relaxation seen in glassy systems far from equilibrium.
-Our system-agnostic method supports previous findings \cite{daido,strogatz} of glassy dynamics in Daido's frustrated oscillator model, which were only established through significant domain expertise and specialized knowledge of coupled oscillators.
+\textbf{Discussion.} Leveraging a key feature in the Koopman spectrum (the presence or absence of a spectral gap), the dynamic mode decomposition and pseudospectral estimates can be utilized to define a data-driven order parameter for distinguishing exponential and algebraic dynamical relaxation, as relevant in the study of glassy systems far from equilibrium.
+Our results support previous findings \cite{daido,strogatz} of glassy dynamics in Daido's frustrated oscillator model, which were only established through significant domain expertise and specialized knowledge of coupled oscillators.
+While we focused on Daido's oscillator glass here for clarity, the approach of deriving order parameters from DMD spectrum or other data-driven methods can be relevant to other systems as well, and we expect it may be fruitfully applied in the study of, e.g., other disordered systems of oscillators \cite{Nakagawa93} and neural networks \cite{Kadmon15,Mastrogiuseppe18}.
 This work contributes to the growing body of literature utilizing data-driven approaches for qualitative system characterization \cite{Bruton17, Bollt18, Gottwald20, Hashimoto22, Rupe24,colbrook24-res}.

-One central challenge in our approach is to distinguish between the oscillatory and decaying components in DMD.
-In this regard, we note that other data-driven techniques, such as applying DMD eigenvalue constraints \cite{Kutz18}, physics-informed constraints \cite{Yin24}, and sparse system identification \cite{Dawson22}, could prove useful in future studies.
+One central challenge in our approach is the uncertainty inherent in the DMD estimates of the Koopman spectrum, which obscures the distinction between the oscillatory and decaying parts of the spectrum.
+Future studies would benefit from better theoretical bounds for quantifying the uncertainty of the DMD estimates.
+Bootstrapping or bagging estimates of the uncertainty may aid in this regard.
+Finally, we note that other data-driven techniques, such as applying DMD eigenvalue constraints \cite{Kutz18}, physics-informed constraints \cite{Yin24}, and sparse system identification \cite{Dawson22}, could prove useful in future studies.

-\textbf{Acknowledgements.} The authors gratefully acknowledge Steven H. Strogatz for insightful discussions related to this work.
+\textbf{Acknowledgements.} The authors gratefully acknowledge Steven H. Strogatz and Matthew J. Colbrook for insightful discussions related to this work.
 Funding was provided by the Washington Research Foundation Postdoctoral Fellowship [ZGN], the National Research Foundation of Korea (NRF) grant funded by the Korea government (MSIT) (RS-2023-00253171) [HC], the Santa Fe Institute Omidyar Fellowship and National Science Foundation (NSF DMS 2436231) [YZ], and the National Science Foundation AI Institute in Dynamic Systems (grant number 2112085) [HC, JNK, SLB].

 \fontsize{11}{2} \fontfamily{cmr}\selectfont \onecolumngrid {{S\arabic{figure}}} {{S\arabic{section}}} {{S\arabic{equation}}}